Austria attracts international attention with numerous ball events and is therefore considered the heartland of ball nights. Although the Opera Ball …

 Graz is the capital of Styria and situated on both sides of the river Mur.

-The metropolitan region of Graz, on the other hand, has about 630,000 inhabitants and is thus the third largest after the metropolitan region of Vienna and Linz.
+The metropolitan region of Graz, on the other hand, has about 630,000 inhabitants, making it the third largest next to the metropolitan regions of Vienna and Linz.

-In addition to the 2011 award of the Unesco City of Design, it has become a human rights state and winner of the European Prize.
+In addition, in addition to the 2011 Ausgezeichnetetn Award of the Unesco City of Design, it became a human rights state and winner of the Europe Prize.

-Since 2003 the city has had Siegfried Nagl as its mayor.
-Around the first district, the inner city, there are 16 more districts.
+Since 2021, the city has Elke Kahr as its mayor.
+Around the first district, the Inner City, there are 16 other districts.

 World Heritage Site and Capital of Culture